roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

 </container>
 <!-- IQ EQ And Ai -->
 <container>
-  <h4>Comparing Humans with AI (IQ,IA and EQ)</h4>
+  <h4>Comparing Humans with AI (IQ,EQ and AQ)</h4>
     <blockquote>
     <p>
-    What advantages do we humans have over AI and will those human qualities keep us being the dominant species in our world?<br>
+    What advantages do we humans have over Artificial Intelligence (AI) and will those human qualities keep us being the dominant species in our world?<br>
     Now, if Artificial Intelligence is able to do things faster and better than us humans, is their any hope for us in the future?<br>
     Apart from us being a biological organism composed of cells and organs with a very special brain and many will say our soul that sets us apart from all other, AI is composed of electronic, microchips etc.<br>
     Now there are debates out there on whether one can even give AI a concious or if it is even necessary...<br>
-    Is it even necessary to equip AI with EQ?<br>
+    Is it even necessary to equip AI with Emotional Intelligence (EQ)?<br>
     Well think of it this way, AI has more "brain power" than humans, to an extent.<br>
-    You may know of people with a high IQ, but a low EQ, do you feel safe giving such people lots of power?<br>
+    You may know of people with a high Intelligence Quotient (IQ), but a low Emotional Intelligence(EQ), do you feel safe giving such people lots of power?<br>
     Now we cannot measure the soul or even conciousness, but we can look at us humans intelligence quotient (IQ), emotional quotient (EQ) and compare with Artificial Intelligence (AI).<br>
     Maybe this will bring us closer to reality... or not.
     </p>